 This approach is not the most respected way of estimating the potential market size.
 As a Product Manager try to avoid it.

 In some industries, it is useful to separate the person who makes the decision to buy the product from the person who uses the product.
 There might be also other stakeholders involved in the decision.

-The customers and users have very different expectations about the product.
+Customers and users have very different expectations about the product.
 The former are more interested in features and general aspects of the product.
-The latter are interested in usability and technical issues.
+The latter are more interested in usability and technical issues.

 The importance of defining the target customer along with the target buyer is critical.
 Product Managers need to keep this in mind when collecting feedback and making product decisions.

 Competitors are the reason why your target market looks promising.
 They can be seen as a validation form.
 This is why you should try know who they are by capturing all the players in the field.

 A good practice is to record every competitor that can you find, known and unknown.
 As a Product Manager in a company, you should already know who your biggest competitors are.